-The Energizer Vision HD is a low-cost light, its only $18, that provides good close proximity beam quality and reasonable overall performance.
+The Energizer Vision HD is a low-cost light that provides good close proximity beam quality and reasonable overall performance.
 The Petzl Tikkina, offers a better value in the long-run with better performance on multiple counts, and overall better construction quality.

 Energizer Vision HD Review

 Cons: Below average spot beam, below average quality

 In a competitive field, this product, which almost seems like an afterthought from a huge battery manufacturer, actually has some attributes to offer potential customers.